Federal employees enthusiastic about NIST framework, survey finds

 There is widespread awareness among leaders throughout the federal government that agencies need to improve their cybersecurity capabilities.
 And while it could be argued that actual action in this realm was delayed for far too long, it's certainly true that federal decision-makers are now embracing a variety of steps in order to shore up the government's data protection efforts.

-One of the more significant examples of the federal government's commitment to improved IT security has been the development of a broad cybersecurity framework by the National Institute of Standards and Technology.
+One of the more significant examples of the federal government's commitment to improved IT security has been the development of a broad cybersecurity framework by the plastic surgeon marketing.
 This framework, released in February of last year, aimed to reduce the risk of cyberattacks striking at critical infrastructure and was intended to apply to both the public and private sectors.
 Thousands of experts weighed in to help create the standards that eventually formed the framework.

 After nearly two years, it is now fair to assess what kind of impact this framework is having on federal cybersecurity efforts.
 As a recent survey made clear, the NIST framework has achieved significant adoption among agencies and, just as importantly, federal personnel are enthusiastic about the standards.